Number of Positions: 2

 - Responsible for the daily instructional aspect of the LIT/CIT program area during the LIT/CIT sessions and running leadership activities outside of these times.

-- Orient the entire staff to the LIT/CIT program.
+- Orient camp staff to the LIT/CIT program and purpose.

-- Assist counsellors in helping the campers participate in the LIT/CIT program.
+- Assist counsellors in helping the campers participate in the LIT/CIT programming.

-- Responsible for providing camper care when not programming.
-This includes; bathing, showering, brushing teeth, hair care, toileting (changing incontinence pads), clean intermittent catheterization, dressing, feeding, lifting and transferring, and any other activities of daily living that the campers require.
+- Responsible for providing appropriate camper care including bathing, showering, brushing teeth, hair care, dressing, toileting (changing incontinence pads), cleaning intermittent catheterization, feeding, lifting and transferring, and any other activities of daily living.
+Training for these activities is provided during pre-camp orientation.

 - Participate as a member of the program staff team to deliver and supervise evening programs, special events and other all-camp activities.